YMC-22/smart-filter/README.md

 **Optional params:**
 - `taxRel - define the interaction between different taxonomies in the query.
 The default is "AND".
 If set "all" will match the relation "OR".
 Installed in the admin panel Filter -> Tab Ganeral -> Taxonomy Relation.`
+- `option - (bool) true / false - parameter allows to control sending of request.
+Default is true`

 ```js
 Usage example: